MicrosoftDocs/Advertising/advertising/bingads-13/ad-insight-service/categorysearchparameter.md

 The keyword category search parameter that you can use as a seed for new keyword ideas.

 > [!NOTE]
 > The CategorySearchParamater data object is deprecated as of August 21, 2023.
+[Learn more](https://techcommunity.microsoft.com/t5/bing-ads-api-blog/deprecation-of-legacy-ad-insight-keyword-apis-and-features/ba-p/3878600).

 ## Syntax
 ```xml